 VIII.
-The discounts applied are reviewed for appropriateness on a regular basis, at least once each year, and are adjusted accordingly if necessary.
+The degree of collateralization used is reviewed for appropriateness on a regular basis, at least once each year, and adjusted accordingly if necessary.

 IX.
-The fund (or its representatives) carry out a daily valuation of the securities received.
+The sub-fund (or its representatives) perform a daily valuation of the collateral received.
 Should the value of collateral previously provided appear to be insufficient in view of the amount to be covered, the counterparty must provide additional collateral at very short notice.
-If appropriate, safety margins shall apply to take into account the exchange-rate or market risks associated with the assets accepted as collateral.